psh/kotlin-state-machine/README.md

 3. `Edge` Solid --> Liquid OnExit
 4. `Node` Liquid OnEnter

-## Conditional Transitions
+## Conditional & Long Running Transitions

-State transitions can be cancelled.
-In the long-form, for an event driven state machine
+By default, state transitions are instantaneous and never fail.
+You can supply a block of code that will override that behavior, allowing for long-running operations that have the option to succeed or fail:
 ```kotlin
 state(Solid) {
     on(OnMelted) {